Filip Bundgaard: Randers

+Brøndby

+On 1 February 2024, transfer deadline day, Brøndby signed Bundgaard to a four-and-a-half-year contract.
+Although the transfer fee was officially undisclosed, it was reported to be €3 million.
+This figure made him Randers's record sale and one of the highest transfer fees in the history of the Danish Superliga.

+Bundgaard made his competitive debut for Brøndby on 18 February, replacing Yuito Suzuki in the 88th minute of a 1–0 league victory against Midtjylland.
+Bundgaard scored his first goal for the club on 20 May, when Yuito Suzuki made a well-timed run and selflessly squared the ball to him.
+Bundgaard then slotted it home, contributing to Brøndby's 2–0 victory over Silkeborg.
+He scored one goal in 15 appearances, including four starts, during his first half-season at the club.

+Bundgaard enjoyed a strong start to the 2024–25 season, scoring in the UEFA Conference League qualifying matches against Llapi and Legia Warsaw.
+He also netted a brace in a 4–0 Danish Superliga away win over AaB in August 2024.
+In the Danish Cup, Bundgaard opened the scoring after 38 seconds with a solo effort in a 5–0 victory at Vendsyssel, helping Brøndby advance to the round of 16.
+Mainly an impact substitute during the season, he scored five goals in 31 appearances as Brøndby finished third in the league.

 International career

 Bundgaard made his debut for Denmark under-16s on 26 November 2019, starting in a 1–1 friendly draw against Portugal in Antalya, Turkey, under national team coach Søren Hermansen.
 He made his first appearance at under-17 level the following year, on 10 September 2020, in a friendly against Germany in Aabenraa.

 After one appearance for the under-17s, Bundgaard was included in the Denmark under-18 squad, making his debut in a friendly against Norway on 4 September 2021 in Selånger, Sweden.
 He scored his first international goal on 28 March 2022 for the under-18s in a friendly against England, his shot squirming through the arms of goalkeeper Max Thompson shortly before the break in an eventual 3–3 draw.

 He was called up for the Denmark under-19s for the 2023 UEFA European Under-19 Championship qualifiers played in September 2022.
 He immediately scored on his debut against Georgia on 21 September, beating Sporting CP goalkeeper Papuna Beruashvili one-on-one in the first half, as Denmark won 3–1.